ebeshero/scienceFiction/docs/project2.md

 ### Tech you need:
 Options for sound recording:
 * Mobile apps: GarageBand is a great option for iOS devices, and there are [several good audio apps apps](https://www.scriptosphere.com/5-best-audio-recording-apps-android/) you can try for Android phones.
-* Computers: [Audacity](https://www.audacityteam.org/) is an old free, reliable cross-platform software with good documentation
+* Computers: [Audacity](https://www.audacityteam.org/) is an old free, reliable cross-platform software with good documentation.
 * Please export your file as an .mp3 , a standard audio format.
     * Access and save to an online Box directory (on Pitt's Box network) that I will create for each of you.